 The PIAM&V Method Requirements dated 21 February 2020 and Published in Energy Savings Scheme Notice 04/2020 are hereby repealed.

-For the avoidance of doubt, the PIAM&V Method Requirements (No 2) dated December 2021 and Published in Energy Savings Scheme Notice 02/2021 are not repealed.
+The PIAM&V Method Requirements (No 2) dated December 2021 and Published in Energy Savings Scheme Notice 02/2021 are hereby repealed.